lbryio/lbry.com/content/faq/lbry-directories.md

 - `~/.lbrycrd` - Alternate location for lbrycrdd wallet and blockchain
 - `~/.lbryum` - Wallet and blockchain headers (if using the app or the lbryum wallet)

-*Hint: copy/paste the above directories into Finder and click Go.*
+*Hint: copy/paste the above directories into Finder - Click `Go` from the Finder top menu bar, then `Go To Folder`*

 ## Linux